dlebansais/ModelAnalyzer/README.md

 + Assignment of an expression to a field, property or local variable.
 + The `return` statement, but at the end of a method only.
 + The `if` `else` statement.
++ Path of the form `X.Y1.Y2`... where Y1 and following names are optional.
+  * `X` can be either a field, a property, a local variable or a parameter.
+Fields and local variables are not allowed in method contracts (see below).
+  * `Y1` and following names, if present, must be properties.
-+ Invocation of a method - of the same class only - that has no return value.
++ Invocation of a method that has no return value.
+  * Of the same class.
+Ex: `Add(x, y);`
+  * Along a path.
+Ex: `a.b.c.Add(x, y);`
 + A restricted subset of expressions:
   * The `+`, `-`, `*` and `/` binary operators.
   * The remainder operator `%` for integers.